alawi030/DTC-Report-Analysis-Tool/Readme.md

 ## Contact

-For any inquiries or questions, please contact Ali Almaliki(mailto:alawilmaliki@gmail.com).
+For any inquiries or questions, please contact [Ali Almaliki](mailto:alawilmaliki@gmail.com).